RaviTambade/AspnetMarchWeekend25/Notes/Week13/sundaydevops.md

 * The **CPU spike** on Grafana.
 * The **pipeline** rollback steps.

-She fixed it *without waking Ravi at midnight*.
+She fixed it *without waking Om at midnight*.

 Her team lead smiled: